 "Oh dear . . .
 Seems to have taken a liking to your dog," Strago sighed.
 The girl must have heard him, because an audible, "Hmph," came from above them.

 "That child . . ."
 Strago shook his head, "my apologies."

-Strago and the others must have talked for a while longer, but Shadow tuned it out again.
+Strago and the others began to speak again, but Shadow tuned it out.
 Instead he listened to what was going on above his head.
 The little girl was talking to Interceptor, showing him around her room.
 She showed him her paints and her brushes, and told him that once she mixed some black paint she would paint his picture, because he was such a handsome dog.
 Talking to him like she would a human, she asked him if he wanted to play a game.
-Shadow couldn't help smiling a little when Interceptor woofed in response.
+Shadow couldn't help grimacing a little when Interceptor woofed in response.
 He heard her say, 'Okay fetch it is,' and then the telltale thump of a ball being thrown against the wall.
 Claws scrabbled on wood floor boards and Shadow assumed that Interceptor had retrieved the ball, because it thumped against the wall a second later.